anovos/anovos-docs/docs/using-anovos/config_file.md

 The type of join: `inner`, `full`, `left`, `right`, `left_semi`, `left_anti`

-For an introduction, see [this tutorial](https://sparkbyexamples.com/spark/spark-sql-dataframe-join/).
+For an introduction, see [📖 this tutorial](https://sparkbyexamples.com/spark/spark-sql-dataframe-join/).

 _Example:_
 ```yaml